-Safety Accid ents Record 2 2023
+Safety Accidents Record 2023

-Number of accidents which resulted in minor injuries Number of accidents which resulted in moderate 2 injuries Number of accidents which resulted in major 3 injuries Number of accidents resulted in illness or o
+Number of accidents which resulted in minor1 injuries Number of accidents which resulted in moderate 2 injuries Number of accidents which resulted in major 3 injuries Number of accidents which resulted in illness or death Total number of accidents

-20 4 0 0
+20 4 0 0 24

-1\ Minor: Injuries that do not require professional medical treatment, such as small cuts, bruises, or sprains, and can be adequately treated with basic first aid.
+1 Minor: Injuries that do not require professional medical treatment, such as small cuts, bruises, or sprains, and can be adequately treated with basic first aid.

-2\ Moderate: Injuries that require medical attention beyond basic first aid.
+2 Moderate: Injuries that require medical attention beyond basic first aid.

-3\ Major: Severe injuries that require extensive medical treatment, possibly surgery or hospitalization.
+3 Major: Severe injuries that require extensive medical treatment, possibly surgery or hospitalization.
 Examples include fractures, amputations, severe burns, or injuries affecting vital organs.